-Many health concerns don’t exist in isolation.
 Low energy, anxiety, digestive issues, hormone imbalance, weight gain or cognitive changes often share common underlying drivers rooted in diet, lifestyle, environment and physiology.
+They don’t exist in isolation and need to be tackled in the round.

-I work with individuals to identify and address these root causes through personalised, evidence-informed nutritional therapy and lifestyle support.
-Rather than masking symptoms, my approach focuses on restoring balance, supporting the body’s natural systems and building long-term resilience, health span and quality of life.
+I work with individuals to identify and address root causes through personalised, evidence-informed nutritional therapy and lifestyle support, rather than masking symptoms.
+My approach focuses on restoring balance, supporting the body’s natural systems and building long-term resilience, health span and quality of life.

 Healthy Weight Management Post Fat Jab

-In reality, fat jabs or GLP-1 receptor agonists are effective for losing weight but once stopped weight tends to pile back on unless diet, nutrition, lifestyle, environmental and psychological factors are addressed.
-For a variety of other reasons you may feel sluggish and ‘off’ and anything but your best self, despite the weight loss.
+In reality, fat jabs or GLP-1 receptor agonists are effective for losing weight.
+However, once stopped studies now show that weight piles back on 4 times quicker than before, unless diet, nutrition, lifestyle, environmental and psychological factors are addressed.
+For a variety of reasons you may feel sluggish and ‘off’ and anything but your best self, despite the weight loss.

 Some things really are too good to be true.
 Wegovy and Mounjaro for example, artificially suppress the appetite by acting on GLP-1 receptors which reduce hunger by keeping food in the stomach for longer, slowing digestion and controlling blood sugar.
 Fat cells store the unwanted toxic metabolites of a faulty diet, called ‘obesogens’, which when re-released during weight loss re-enter the blood stream and circulate further complex metabolites, which create inflammatory and disease conditions.
 Without an informed and targeted approach to efficient elimination, immune system health is detrimentally affected and the assumed benefits of that artificial weight loss are now dangerously compounded into disease acceleration.

-As an experienced nutritional therapist I can help you lose the fear over food and simplify your approach to staying a healthy weight to capitalise on those weight loss gains and resolve the vicious cycle to contribute significantly to disease prevention and longevity.
+As an experienced nutritional therapist I can help you lose the fear over food and simplify your approach to staying a healthy weight.
+This will help you to capitalise on those weight loss benefits, resolve the vicious cycle of loss-gain-loss-gain and to contribute significantly to disease prevention and longevity.

 Low Energy

-Head in hands, can’t get out bed, no motivation, out of breath after a few steps, needing massive amounts of will-power to complete the day, low mood, what might be the matter?
-The liver, thyroid and vitamin deficiencies, low iron, lingering infections, low immunity, faulty diet, food intolerances,leaky gut, hormones out of whack can all play a part in reducing your joie de vivre.
+Head in hands, can’t get out of bed, no motivation, out of breath after a few steps, needing massive amounts of will-power to complete the day, low mood, what might be the matter?
+The liver, thyroid and vitamin deficiencies, low iron, lingering infections, low immunity, faulty diet, food intolerances, leaky gut, hormones out of whack can all play a part in reducing your joie de vivre.
 It can be a puzzle, after all your doctor may have tried a few things already?
 By ruling things out and addressing root causes, as an experienced nutritional therapist I can work with you to get you back to firing on rocket fuel, powering through your schedule and enjoying life, just like before.
+When food and nutrition, lifestyle routines, sleep, stress management techniques, social connections are adjusted uniquely for you, much improvement often follows.

 Anxiety